DmitroC/CredentialDatabase/README.md

 ## CredentialDatabase

-Create a massive credential database with a collection like **BreachCompilation** or extract credentials from files
+Create a massive credential database with collections like **BreachCompilation** or extract credentials from password files

 **Features** of CredentialDatabase:
 - develop awesome brute-force/credstuffer attacks which are based on CredentialDatabase